jayhansuh/stocksim-prod/README.md

 3. Build a basic VR by using three.js like https://www.cryptovoxels.com/

 4. Npm parcel and source code minimization or js obfuscation

+5. Language preference(eng default) and auto translation

+6. Azonix font to special letters and Korean letters

+7. Mobile app

+8. License and terms of use / about us page (*)